Getting Started

 .. index:: burn_cell

-A good unit test to start with is ``burn_cell`` --- this is simply a
+A good unit test to start with is ``burn_cell``---this is simply a

-one-zone burn.
-In ``Microphysics/`` do:
+In the ``Microphysics/`` directory, do:

 .. prompt:: bash